 Tokamachi Snow Festival

-The Tokamachi Snow Festival (十日町雪まつり, Tōkamachi Yuki Matsuri) is held annually for three days surrounding the third Saturday of February.
+The Tokamachi Snow Festival (\܂, Tōkamachi Yuki Matsuri) is held annually around the third Saturday of February.
 It calls itself the first ever snow festival celebrated in Japan, having had its first edition in 1950, the same year that the Sapporo Snow Festival started.
-Many snow sculptures are created for the occasion and exhibited at various locations in the city.
+Several snow sculptures are created for the occasion and exhibited at various locations in the city.
+The festival was heavily affected by the COVID-19 pandemic and has yet to regain its former scale.

 Located in the mountainous interior of Niigata Prefecture, the city of Tokamachi experiences one of the highest snowfall rates in Japan, with snow often piling up to a height of two meters or more.
 The hardship caused by these large amounts of snow are partly the cause for the depopulation trend that this rural area has been suffering under.
 To counteract the negative aspects of the high precipitation, the Tokamachi Snow Festival celebrates the abundant snow as a means of enjoyment for both the residents and visitors.